paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

 (1) preempt any State or local law; or

-(2) except as provided in subsection (c) of this section, otherwise affect any State or local law or the authority of any State or local government to adopt or enforce any State or local law.
+(2) except as provided in subsection (c), otherwise affect any State or local law or the authority of any State or local government to adopt or enforce any State or local law.

 **(c) State forms** Any State or local law which requires submission of a tracking form from any person subject to this subchapter shall require that the form be identical in content and format to the form required under [section 6992b of this title](./chapter-082-solid-waste-disposal.md#section-6992b), except that a State may require the submission of other tracking information which is supplemental to the information required on the form required under [section 6992b of this title](./chapter-082-solid-waste-disposal.md#section-6992b) through additional sheets or such other means as the State deems appropriate.